 Yield is the income on an investment over a period of time.
 It is calculated by taking interest or dividends earned by the investment, then dividing them by the value of the investment.
 It’s usually expressed as an annual percentage, and excludes capital gains, which are the profits earned from buying something at one price and selling it at a higher price.

-In this story, we will distinguish between the most common types of yield and what they mean for the average investor.
+In this article, we will distinguish between the most common types of yield and what they mean for the average investor.
 Yield works in concert with, and sometimes matters more to investors than, their initial investment amount.
 Your goals, needs, and risk aversion dictate the dance you’ll do between principal, or what you originally invest, and the income it earns.

 With that balance in mind, how should you view yield in relation to your investments?
 This article helps answer that important question.